ingridscience

 Summary

 Students look at their own eye in a mirror to find identify visible parts.
-Use a flash light to change the size of the pupil.
+Use a flashlight to change the size of the pupil.

 Science topic (2005 curriculum connection)